Second International: German Social Democratic Party

 The strongest and most influential socialist party in the world was the Social Democratic Party of Germany (SPD).
-Founded in 1875 at the Gotha Congress through a merger of Marxist and Lassallean groups, it established a mass political organisation with its own doctrine, leaders, and voter base.
-The party was led by Wilhelm Liebknecht, a friend of Karl Marx exiled after the 1848 revolutions, and August Bebel, a carpenter who became the party's chief organiser and orator.
+Founded in 1875 at the Gotha Congress through a merger of Marxist "Eisenacher" and Lassallean groups, it established a mass political organisation with its own doctrine, leaders, and voter base.
+The party was led by Wilhelm Liebknecht, a friend of Karl Marx exiled after the 1848 revolutions, and August Bebel, a woodturner who became the party's chief organiser and orator.

 In 1878, Otto von Bismarck's government passed the Anti-Socialist Laws, which banned socialist meetings, associations, and newspapers.
 The persecution, which lasted until 1890, ultimately strengthened the party.
 Its leaders gained prestige as martyrs, and its organisation was forced to become more disciplined.
 During this period, 1,300 publications were suppressed and 1,500 party activists were sentenced to a total of 1,000 years' imprisonment.
-Despite this, the party's vote grew from 310,000 in 1881 to 763,000 in 1887.
+Despite this, the party's vote grew from 312,000 in 1881 to 763,000 in 1887.
 By 1890, when the laws expired, the SPD had thirty-five seats in the Reichstag and received nearly 1.5 million votes.
 The SPD's combination of Marxist revolutionary rhetoric and practical, law-abiding political activity created a model that was widely admired and emulated by emerging socialist parties across Europe, including in Austria, Belgium, and Switzerland.